ctsit/form_render_skip_logic/README.md

 As shipped, the hooks include form and field names that reference the test project in the file [test_project.xml](test_project.xml).
 You can view the normal operation of the hooks by building a test project from this file and using the unmodified hooks.
 The project includes 4 subject records.
 Two records have a diagnosis of SAH while the other two have a diagnosis of _SDH_.
 When all three hooks are installed and activated on this project, the 4 subjects will show two different sets of accessible forms based on the diagnosis.

-Note: We do not recommend activating this hook globally.
-The references to common form and field names in the configuration data could result in unexpected behavior in projects not designed to use these hooks.
-Similarly the global Javascript variable names are common words like `json` and `instrumentNames`.
-These will not be robust in a complex environment.

 ## Activating FRSL Hooks

 If you are deploying these hooks using UF CTS-IT's [redcap_deployment](https://github.com/ctsit/redcap_deployment) tools ([https://github.com/ctsit/redcap_deployment](https://github.com/ctsit/redcap_deployment)), you can activate these hooks with those tools as well.
 If you had an environment named `vagrant` the activation would look like this: